Investors May be Able to Recover Losses Arising from Unsuitable Investment Recommendations

 There is an institutional investor exemption under FINRA Rule 2111(b) which states that, for institutional customers, the brokerage firm or stockbroker must have a reasonable basis to believe the customer is capable of independently assessing the investment risks of the particular investment strategy being recommended.
 Additionally, the institutional customer must confirm that it is indeed exercising independent judgment in evaluating the recommendation.

 Schedule a Free Consultation with a Securities Lawyer to Evaluate Your Unsuitable Investment Claim

 If a stockbroker, financial advisor, or their brokerage firm violated the FINRA suitability rule, they can be held liable for the losses that their clients suffer as a result of the unsuitable investment recommendation.
 As a result, investors who lost money as a result of unsuitable investments may be able to recover their investment losses through FINRA arbitration.

-If you are have suffered losses from an unsuitable investment recommendation made by your stockbroker, financial advisor, or brokerage firm, you may be able to recover your losses though FINRA arbitration.
-Please call Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.
+If you are have suffered losses from an unsuitable investment recommendation made by your stockbroker, financial advisor, or brokerage firm, you may be able to recover your losses through FINRA arbitration.
+Please call Kons Law Firm at (860) 920-5181 for a FREE, NO OBLIGATION consultation to discuss your investment loss recovery options.